siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/15-development/1800-how-to-install-react-on-almalinux-a-comprehensive-guide.md

 ---
-title:
+title: "How to Install React on AlmaLinux: A Comprehensive Guide"
-linkTitle:
+linkTitle: Install React
-description:
+description: In this tutorial, we’ll cover everything from installing the prerequisites to creating a new React application, testing it, and preparing it for deployment.
-date:
+date: 2025-01-08T11:10:53.003Z
 weight: 1800
-slug:
+url: install-react-almalinux-comprehensive-guide
-draft: true
+draft: false
 tags:
   - AlmaLinux
 categories: